Skip to main content

 Systems That Will Not Comply

-The following heating systems cannot meet FHS carbon targets:
+The following heating systems cannot meet, or will struggle to meet, the FHS carbon targets:

 • Gas boilers (including condensing models)